 NCH's stroke program has consistently received high recognition from rating organizations.
-As a Primary Stroke Center certified by The Joint Commission, NCH is the destination for stroke care in our area, giving patients experiencing the warning signs of a stroke or mini stroke the best chance of survival and recovery.
+As a Comprehensive Stroke Center certified by The Joint Commission, NCH is the destination for stroke care in our area, giving patients experiencing the warning signs of a stroke or mini stroke the best chance of survival and recovery.

 What is a stroke?

 The effectiveness of any stroke therapy depends on how quickly you recognize the symptoms and seek emergency medical care.
 Illinois law mandates that any patient believed to be suffering from stroke symptoms must be transported to the closest Primary Stroke Center.